Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/hosting-your-own-runners/using-self-hosted-runners-in-a-workflow.md

 ---
 title: Using self-hosted runners in a workflow
-intro: 'To use self-hosted runners in a workflow, you can use labels to specify the runner type for a job.'
+intro: "To use self-hosted runners in a workflow, you can use labels to specify the runner type for a job."
 redirect_from:
   - /github/automating-your-workflow-with-github-actions/using-self-hosted-runners-in-a-workflow
   - /actions/automating-your-workflow-with-github-actions/using-self-hosted-runners-in-a-workflow
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: tutorial
 shortTitle: Use runners in a workflow
 ---